honeylouluzon/Agentic-World/README.md

 The governance app provides a clean, browser-based interface (**client-side HTML/JS/CSS**) with the following features:

 - **Add New Agent**
-  - Guided form with fields for agent name, purpose, input schema, output schema, dependencies.
+  - For simplicity and beter user experience, it uses *System 3.0* where user just input prompt to generate the needed Agent.
+At the background, the implementation is guided with *System 1.0* to meet the standard fields for uniformity which may include agent name, purpose, input schema, output schema, dependencies.
+The flow will also ensure to avoid duplication of Agent or advise appropriate function or role.
-  - Option to upload code snippets or YAML/JSON definition files.
+  - Option to upload code snippets, "YAML/JSON definition files, or existing agents from other platform such us n8n, Make, CrewAI, or etc.
   - Automatic validation to ensure metadata completeness.

 - **Update Existing Agent**